-All depreciable assets put into service for the first time in Pakistan during a tax year, other than buildings, road transport vehicles not plying for hire, furniture (including fixtures), plant and machinery used previously in Pakistan, or plant and machinery for which a deduction has been allowed under another section of this ordinance, for the entire cost of the asset, shall be entitled to an initial allowance at 25% of the cost of the asset.
-Initial depreciation rate for buildings is 15%.
-First year depreciation allowance is available for specified assets.
+All depreciable assets put into service for the first time in Pakistan during a tax year, other than buildings, road transport vehicles not plying for hire, furniture (including fixtures), plant and machinery used previously in Pakistan, plant and machinery for which a deduction has been allowed under another section of this ordinance, for the entire cost of the asset, immovable property, or structural improvement (even if classifiable as plant and machinery), shall be entitled to an initial allowance at 25% of the cost of the asset.

 Book depreciation need not conform to tax depreciation.
 Unabsorbed tax depreciation not set off against the income of the year is carried forward and added to depreciation of the assets of the same business in the following year.
 Tax depreciation can be carried forward for adjustment against income of future years for an unlimited period.
 However, such deprecation is only allowed to be set off to the extent of 50% of taxable profits of a particular (succeeding) tax year in cases where the same is PKR 10 million or more.
 The remaining amount can, however, still be carried forward/adjusted in future tax years.

-Depreciation deduction allowable in the first year of addition of an asset (commencing from 1 July 2020) used for the purposes of business shall be reduced by 50%; with depreciation deduction equal to 50% to be allowed in the year of disposal of the said asset.
+Full tax depreciation deduction is allowable in the first year of addition of an asset used for the purpose of business, and no depreciation deduction is allowed in the year of disposal.